markedjs/marked/.github/ISSUE_TEMPLATE/Feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Marked doesn't do this thing and I think it should

 ---